MA and PhD

 - Labour movement history in New Zealand

 The course of study for the Master of Arts (MA) consists of a satisfactory thesis worth 120 points.
-The Stout Research Centre offers MA supervision in the following subject areas: History, New Zealand Studies and New Zealand Literature.
+The Stout Research Centre offers MA supervision in the following subject areas: History, and New Zealand Studies.
 Applicants must have completed a BA(Hons) in the relevant subject area or in an approved discipline.
 Entry is usually restricted to those students awarded a first or upper-second class Honours degree although applications will be considered on a case by case basis.

-Intending MA applicants should contact the Director of the Stout Research Centre, Professor Lydia Wevers firstname.lastname@example.org, to discuss their plans.
+Intending MA applicants should contact the Director of the Stout Research Centre, Kate Hunter firstname.lastname@example.org to discuss their plans.
 Applicants will be asked to submit a written proposal.
 This proposal should be a minimum of one page in length, and cover the aim of the project, methods of study, ethical considerations and resource requirements.
 All proposals must be approved by the Research Committee.

 Further information about the MA, including the Master's Guidelines, can be found on the Faculty of Humanities and Social Sciences' website.